We are proud of ourselves. We are proud of each other. We are proud of our community.

 Augustus and his Smile

-We have been working towards writing a descriptive narrative.
+We will work towards writing a descriptive narrative.

-We have also focused on Art in the afternoons.
+We will also be focused on Art in the afternoons.

 Veni, Vidi, Vici